Australian made Workshop Fishing Reels, reference and History information presented to you by Bernard (Bernie) Ladd, 8/3/2016.

 Early Latrobe Valley SEC aluminium & brass workshop fly reel -c.
 1930s.
 Found by Frank Jones, Sale Vic, who kindly donated the reel for reference.

-Latrobe Valley SEC workshop Luderick reel, maker Nino Kurtz -c.1956.
-A kind gift from Nino Kurtz, retired Boilermaker, Metung, Vic.
+Latrobe Valley SEC workshop Luderick reel -c.1960.
+Maker Nino Kurtz, retired Boilermaker, Metung, Vic.

 Bendigo ordnance factory workshop Multiplying revolving drum reel -c 1940.
 Brass metal; ebonite handle knob; rear drag control drum